Submission of Sample Requests

 Processing of Sample Requests

-Screening Committee: All sample requests are reviewed by a L-DEO sampling committee composed of four members (currently Robert F. Anderson, James D. Hays, Sydney Hemming, and Maureen Raymo).
+Screening Committee: All sample requests are reviewed by a L-DEO sampling committee composed of five members (currently Robert F. Anderson, James D. Hays, Sydney Hemming, William D'Andrea and Maureen Raymo).
 Requests involving continuing research projects are also subject to committee approval.
 If you feel that a personal or scientific conflict of interest exists with any member of this committee, please contact the Curator and/or Repository Director and we will work out a sample review process that respects your scientific interests and intellectual property.

 Shipment of Samples: Samples are normally shipped within 2 weeks of approval by the screening committee.